sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-When using the `param` block with route parameters, like the above example, you must include the route variable in your parameter.
+When using the `param` block with route parameters like the above example, you must include the route variable in your parameter.
 If it is not specified, you will not have access to that value.&#x20;

-For example, the following `$Name` variable will always be `$null`.
-The endpoint will always return false.&#x20;
+For example, the following `$Name` variable is always `$null`.
+The endpoint always returns false.&#x20;

 ```powershell
 New-PSUEndpoint -Url '/user/:name' -Endpoint {